preciofishbone/OmniaDocs/web-content-management/publishing-features/document-rollup/index.rst

 Document Rollup
 ===========================

-You can use this control on any page, both legacy pages and Quick Pages, and even in a group site.
+You can use this control on any page, both legacy pages and Quick Pages, and even in a team site.
 Use it to display selected documents available within the site.
 Reading permissions apply for the users regardless of the settings in the control.

 **Note!**
 If Omnia Document Management is installed, and the purpose is to display Controlled Documents, don't use this control, use the "View Controlled Documents" control instead.